aokiyusuke/BeatSaberModsKoharuPack/README.md

 I would appreciate it if you would subscribe to my daughter's YouTube channel (https://www.youtube.com/channel/UCjiyZoL-4RWEeP4pB1uGaww).

 # How to install

+1. Backup your Beat Saber directory
+2. Update Beat Saber
-Unzip the contents of the release zip to your beat saver directory.
+3. Unzip the contents of the release zip to your beat saver directory.
+4. execute IPA.EXE
+5. run Beat Saber

 # Contents